S. Korea says it has ability to intercept North's missiles

 “If the data and flight trajectory (of the missiles) are known, (South Korea) will be so bewildered and afraid,” she said.

-According to North Korean announcement on its seven rounds of launches, the weapons mobilized in the drills include a new type of intermediate-range ballistic missile that traveled about 4,500 kilometers (2,800 miles), a distance sufficient to reach the U.S. Pacific territory of Guam and beyond.
+North Korea said the weapons used in its drills include a new type of intermediate ballistic missile that traveled about 4,500 kilometers (2,800 miles), a distance sufficient to reach the U.S. Pacific territory of Guam and beyond.
 Some experts say the new missile may aim to target a faraway site like Alaska or Hawaii.

-Another missile that North Korea said was launched from a silo under an inland reservoir was likely a new version of its KN-23 missile, whose highly maneuverable and lower-trajectory flight provides it with greater chances of evading missile defense systems.
+Another missile that North Korea said was launched from a silo under an inland reservoir was likely a new version of its KN-23, whose highly maneuverable and lower-trajectory flight provides it with greater chances of evading defense systems.

 North Korea's first missile firing under a reservoir was believed to be aimed at diversifying its launch sites to curtail enemy missile defenses.
 In recent years, North Korea has also been pushing to build bigger submarines to acquire a nuclear retaliatory attack capability.

-Before the North’s announcement, South Korea, Japan and U.S. authorities reported all seven rounds of missile launches.
+Before the North’s announcement, South Korean, Japanese and U.S. authorities reported all seven rounds of missile launches.
 But none of their public reports included a reservoir-launched missile, an apparent failure to detect whether the weapon was launched from underwater.

 Kim Jun-rak, a spokesperson at South Korea’s Joint Chiefs of Staff, told reporters that a missile launch from a reservoir was seen as a desperate attempt by North Korea to escape South Korean and U.S. surveillance.
 He said a ballistic missile launched from a submarine is an effective weapons system but didn’t say whether the reservoir-fired missile would pose a new security threat to South Korea.